awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

 ## Example \- Scan Using Java<a name="DocumentAPIJavaScanExample"></a>

-The following Java code example provides a working sample that scans the ProductCatalog table to find items that are priced less than 100\.
+The following Java code example provides a working sample that scans the `ProductCatalog` table to find items that are priced less than 100\.

 **Note**
-The SDK for Java also provides an object persistence model, allowing you to map your client\-side classes to DynamoDB tables\.
-This approach can reduce the amount of code you have to write\.
+The SDK for Java also provides an object persistence model, enabling you to map your client\-side classes to DynamoDB tables\.
+This approach can reduce the amount of code that you have to write\.
 For more information, see [Java: DynamoDBMapper](DynamoDBMapper.md)\.

 **Note**
-This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Sample Data](SampleData.md) section\.
+This code example assumes that you have already loaded data into DynamoDB for your account by following the instructions in the [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md) section\.
 For step\-by\-step instructions to run the following example, see [Java Code Examples](CodeSamples.Java.md)\.

 ```